nip403/Atari-Asteroids/README.md

 The ship has a momentum which gives it a smooth movement, and that is shown by the ship's collision circle changing colour.\
 Particles will appear and fade into black as the player moves.

-The asteroids themselves are polygons which have an odd number of sides (and they rotate a random direction).\
+The asteroids themselves are polygons which have an odd number of sides.\
 The more sides they have, the larger they will be.

+The asteroids rotate in a random direction as they move, hence the name of this repository.

 #### Mechanics
 Asteroids and the ship cannot leave the map.\